The Seljuk Han of Anatolia

 Arcades in covered section

 This han is located in the Mederes Valley, 7 km northeast of Denizli, near the village of Goncalı.
-It sits near to the bridge which passes over the Çuruksu River on the Denizli-Afyon Road (route 330).
+It is situated near the bridge which passes over the Çuruksu River on the Denizli-Afyon Road (route 330).
 Nearby are the ruins of Laodıkya (ancient Denizli) and springs of Pamukkale.
-It is on the old Aksaray-Konya trade route.

 Goncali Han, Ak Bozhan

 This han was built as a charitable institution funded by Governor Şeyfettin Karasungur ibn Abdullah, Emir of Ladik.
-He was the governor of Denizli for over 20 years, and was a brother of Celaleddin Karatay (see Karatay Han).
+He was the governor of Denizli for over 20 years, and was the brother of the Vizier Celaleddin Karatay (see Karatay Han).

 open courtyard (COC)